binaryencrypt/binaryencrypt/README.md

 3. Alya Sometimes Hides Her Feelings in Russian
 4. Attack on Titan
 5. Boruto
+6. Chainsaw Man  (still watching)
-6. Death Note
+7. Death Note
-7. Demon Slayer
+8. Demon Slayer
-8. Dragon Ball
+9. Dragon Ball
-9. Dragon Ball GT
+10. Dragon Ball GT
-10. Dragon Ball Super
+11. Dragon Ball Super
-11. Dragon Ball Z
+12. Dragon Ball Z
-12. Horimiya
+13. Horimiya
-13. Horimiya - The Missing Piece
+14. Horimiya - The Missing Piece
-14. I Want to Eat Your Pancreas
+15. I Want to Eat Your Pancreas
-15. Jujutsu Kaisen
+16. Jujutsu Kaisen
-16. More Than a Married Couple, But Not Lovers
+17. More Than a Married Couple, But Not Lovers
-17. My Dress-Up Darling
+18. My Dress-Up Darling
-18. My Hero Academia
+19. My Hero Academia
-19. Naruto
+20. Naruto
-20. Naruto Shippuden
+21. Naruto Shippuden
-21. One Piece
+22. One Piece
-22. Rascal Does Not Dream of Bunny Girl Senpai
+23. Rascal Does Not Dream of Bunny Girl Senpai
-23. Redo of Healer
+24. Redo of Healer
-24. Solo Leveling
+25. Solo Leveling
-25. The Tunnel to Summer, the Exit of Goodbyes
+26. The Tunnel to Summer, the Exit of Goodbyes
+27. Tokyo Ghoul  (still watching)
-26. Vermeil in Gold
+28. Vermeil in Gold

 *This list will be updated as I watch more anime!*